ashtonland/glory-muffin/README.md

 # Glory Muffin Theme
 Glory Muffin is a custom dark theme with a bright syntax coloring.
----
+Aslo don't forget that the colors were crafted by the high muffin lords, so it's pretty good...

 ## Installation
 1. Simply search **"Glory Muffin"** in the vscode Extensions Marketplace, then set it as your theme!
 2. You can also clone the repository into the `~/.vscode/extensions` directory.